jebreuer/titanic-challenge/README.md

 Small coding challenge:

 1. create an API which allows interaction with [titanic.db](https://github.com/davidjamesknight/SQLite_databases_for_learning_data_science/blob/main/titanic.db)
 1. make it prod ready

+The solution consists of:

+- a small containerized api written in Python
+  - featuring FastAPI
+- auth via Istio
+- https via Istio
+- certificate handling via cert-manager
+- tracing via OTEL and Jaeger
+- dev/prod parity ensured via Tilt
+- deployment via Helm to the k8s flavor of your choice

-# Known issues
+## Known issues

 - after fresh setup the api needs a restart before properly connecting to jaeger (this might be a timing issue)